strykeforce/wallEYE/README.md

 ## Fresh Installation

-The instructions below were documented for Ubuntu 24.01.1
+The instructions below were documented for Ubuntu 24.04.1 (Joshua Riek image)
+0. If `install.sh` still works, use that instead (see below).
 1. Flash desired image.
 If balena-etcher keeps failing to create a bootable sd card, try the Raspberry Pi Imager.
 2. Install the correct python version or use a `venv`.
 We are currently using `python3.11`.
 3. Get pip if not already installed: `wget https://bootstrap.pypa.io/get-pip.py && python3.11 get-pip.py`